 Narwhal and Polar Bear Safari Highlights

-- Observe the tusked narwhal, from pods of one to hundreds, while they rest and feed just metres from the floe edge.
+- Observe the tusked narwhal, from pods of one to hundreds, while they rest and feed just meters from the floe edge.

-- Possible viewing opportunities for polar bears, harp seals, bearded seals, ring seals, bowhead whales, and beluga.
+- Possible viewing opportunities for polar bears, harp seals, bearded seals, ring seals and bowhead whales.

 - Visit the Bylot Island Migratory Bird Sanctuary, which attracts over 200,000 birds.

 - Journey by snowmobile and qamutik to traditional Inuit hunting grounds.

 - Enjoy tea made of melt-water from hundreds of years old icebergs.